Ju99ernaut/grapesjs-firebase-storage/README.md

 # Grapesjs Firebase Storage

+> Tested on firebase v8+.
+Firebase v9+ not yet supported.

 Wrapper for firebase storage.
 Files uploaded through asset manager will be added to your firebase app storage bucket.

 ### HTML